RoseGaller/work_summary/技术/源码分析/网络框架/Netty源码分析.md

             selectCnt ++;

             if (selectedKeys != 0 || oldWakenUp || wakenUp.get() || hasTasks() || hasScheduledTasks()) {
-                // - Selected something,
-                // - waken up by user, or
-                // - the task queue has a pending task.
-                // - a scheduled task is ready for processing break;
+                break;
             }
             if (Thread.interrupted()) {